Steve Case: Third Wave

-Work with immigration reform
+Political views and advocacy

+Steve Case has long advocated for policies that support the rise of startups.
+In 2012, he advocated for the bipartisan Jumpstart our Business Startups Act, which legalized crowdfunding for early stage companies and included reforms to make it easier for younger companies to make initial public offerings.
+Congress passed the bill with bipartisan support and it was signed into law on April 5, 2012.

+Steve Case is also a staunch supporter of opportunity zones, and is credited for having helped pass them as part of the 2017 Tax Cuts and Jobs Act signed by President Trump.
+Case stated that he believes the policy will help create real estate incentives to create the infrastructure co-working space needed to attract entrepreneurs.
+He referred to the policy as a "game changer," stating that opportunity zones will be a "terrific place for entrepreneurs to cluster."
+In a 2019 interview with Fox News host Maria Bartiromo, Case stated that Trump's passage of opportunity zones was a "step in the right direction in trying to get more money from the coasts to other parts of the country."

 Case is an avid advocate for comprehensive immigration reform, arguing that easing restraints on immigration is necessary for America's future entrepreneurial economy.
 He particularly emphasizes the impact that reform would have on recent engineering graduates and the tech sector.

 Case contends that making it easier for foreign students educated in America to stay post graduation is vital to winning the war for talent, given the sheer high demand for engineers and entrepreneurs and current visa rules preventing tech companies from hiring the best foreign talent.
 He argues not only for reforming the H-1B visa program, but also implementing a Startup Visa program that welcomes immigrant entrepreneurs with proven ideas to launch their startups in the United States.
 Case traditionally has avoided politics, quietly building nonpartisan relationships with both Democrats and Republicans.